usaamatahir/usaamatahir/README.md

 A JavaScript developer that focuses on front-end frameworks such as React, Gatsby and AWS cloud technologies for backend.
 I have 2 years of experience with React.
 I have a passion for Design systems and Serverless Technologies.
 To grow my skills I am currently focusing on building JAM Stack applications.
 I have also contributed in Open source to help people learn AWS CDK is the easiest way possible.

-Skills: HTML / CSS / REACT / JS / Gatsby / Next.js / Material-UI / TailwindCSS
+Skills: HTML / CSS / REACT / JS / Gatsby / Next.js / Material-UI / TailwindCSS / Sanity.io / Contentful / Prismic

-- 🔭 I’m currently working at panacloud
+- 🔭 I’m currently working at Civilized Savage
-- 🌱 I’m currently learning Cloud technologies
+- 🌱 I’m currently learning Agentic AI
 - 📫 How to reach me: usamatahir8330@gmail.com